 - providing alternative employment and income opportunities for local communities; and

 - increasing awareness towards the conservation of natural and cultural assets, both among locals and tourists.

 Why is ecotourism important?

-Tourism is a $28 billion industry for Queensland, generating $54.2 million a day in visitor expenditure across the state, directly and indirectly employing 234,000 Queenslanders.
+Tourism is a $23 billion industry for Queensland (Tourism and Events Queensland, May 2022), generating $46.5 million a day in overnight visitor expenditure across the state, directly and indirectly employing 207,000 Queenslanders.

 Experiencing nature is a primary motivator for both domestic and international visitors in Australia.
 Queensland has a natural competitive advantage in providing visitors with high-quality ecotourism experiences because of our world-class national parks and marine parks, five World Heritage areas, and a huge diversity of unique and unrivalled landscapes and iconic wildlife.

 Queensland’s national parks play a substantial role for ecotourism.
 Our commercial tour operators have a long history of accessing national parks and providing visitors with a wide array of ecotourism experiences.

 Sustainable ecotourism experiences are able to showcase Queensland’s special natural and cultural values while offering visitors and locals unique and memorable experiences in some of the state’s most spectacular areas.

 The Queensland Government is committed to progressing new best-practice iconic ecotourism experiences to attract further growth in the domestic and international visitor market.

 - commercial tourism operators that access Queensland’s protected area estate through Commercial Activity Permits and Commercial Activity Agreements